 A further missing two months...

-Now there are the newly announced fourth and fifth grants.
-The fourth covers the period February to April 2021, and the fifth and final grant covers May to September.
-But crucially both grants are still worth three months' worth of average trading profits.
-So it's six months' worth of support stretched over eight months.
+The fourth grant covered February to April and then the fifth and final grant covers May to September.
+But crucially for the latter it is still worth three months' worth of average trading profits.
+So it's three months' worth of support stretched over five months.
 So the self-employed "lose" a further two months of support.

 We've asked the Treasury about the missing months, and its answer was that SEISS is not designed to be a month-by-month replacement of self-employed income.